I Got Pooped On By A Whale, And All I Saw Were These Lousy Manta Rays

-Near the end of the dive, doused with shit and full of disappointment, I suddenly realized I had coined the title for my memoir.
-I got shat on by a whale, but all I saw were these lousy manta rays.
+Near the end of the dive, doused with poop and filled with disappointment, I suddenly realized I had coined the title for my memoir.
+I got pooped on on by a whale, but all I saw were these lousy manta rays.

-In hindsight, "doused with shit and full of disappointment" strikes me as a pretty compelling title, too.
+In hindsight, "doused with poop and filled with disappointment" strikes me as a pretty compelling title, too.

 Because we all wanted to see a whale in this blog post